szwacz/fs-jetpack/README.md

 * `exists` (default: `true`) whether file should exist or not.
 * `empty` (default: `false`) whether file should be empty.
 If `exists = false` this field is ignored.
 * `content` (`String`, `Buffer`, `Object` or `Array`) sets file content.
 If `Object` or `Array` given to this parameter the output will be JSON.
 If `exists = false`, or `empty = true` this field is ignored.
+* `jsonIndent` (defaults to 0) if writing JSON data this tells how many spaces should one indentation have.
 * `mode` ensures file has specified mode.
 If not set and file already exists, current mode will be preserved.
 Value could be number (eg. `0700`) or string (eg. `'700'`).

 **returns:**